About Peyton Avrett

 About Frank Ponterio

-Frank Ponterio has helmed award-winning projects locally and nationally for over 20 years.
-Ponterio is also highly regarded for his expertise in restoring iconic architecture by such greats as David Adler, Howard Van Doren Shaw and Benjamin Marshall.
-In 2013, Ponterio’s first line of custom, handcrafted fixtures and furniture, The Frank Ponterio Collection with SC-based Avrett, debuted to wide acclaim, with additional pieces launching in Fall 2015.
+Ponterio has helmed award-winning projects locally and nationally for more than 20 years, with his award-winning firm founded in 1994.
+He is also highly regarded for his expertise in restoring iconic architecture by such greats as David Adler, Howard Van Doren Shaw and Benjamin Marshall.
+In 2010, Ponterio’s first furniture collection debuted, featuring a sophisticated range of upholstered and mixed-materials pieces.
+In 2013, Ponterio’s line of custom, handcrafted furniture and fixtures, The Frank Ponterio Collection with South Carolina-based Avrett, launched to wide acclaim; an additional collection followed in 2016.
+Most recently, Ponterio joined forces with renowned fabric and furniture company Lee Jofa, a division of Kravet Inc., a fifth-generation design industry leader.

-Educated at Chicago’s Harrington Institute of Design, Ponterio is an accredited member of ASID (American Society of Interior Designers) and holds a NCIDQ (National Council for Interior Design Qualification) license.
-He is also a member of IIDA (International Interior Design Association) and serves as an auxiliary board member of the Art Institute of Chicago.
+Educated at Chicago’s Harrington Institute of Design, Ponterio is an accredited member of ASID and holds a NCIDQ license.
+He is also a member of IIDA, the Institute for Classical Architecture & Art, the Leaders of Design Council and the Design Leadership Network.

 About Justin Giunta